mkuu-linux/mkuu-linux/README.md

 mkuu-linux/mkuu-linux is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
+sudo apt install ./<file>.deb

+# If you're on an older Linux distribution, you will need to run this instead:
+# sudo dpkg -i <file>.deb
+# sudo apt-get install -f # Install dependencies